nicolas-stein/EcoCity/README.md

 # EcoCity
 ## About The Project
-Hello everyone, here you can found all the files to download and execute our game **EcoCity**.
+Hello everyone, here you can found all the files to download and execute our game **EcoCity**.<br />
-You can found the report about our projet at Rapport_Stein_Roussarie.pdf.
+You can found the report about our projet at Rapport_Stein_Roussarie.pdf.<br />
-And if you want to know more about how to play and history look at Guide_de_jeu.
+And if you want to know more about how to play and history look at Guide_de_jeu.<br />
-We work a lot to make this project so we hope you going to love it.
+We work a lot to make this project so we hope you going to love it.<br />

 ### Built With
 - [QT](https://www.qt.io/ "QT")